bluezald/angular-playground/Overview.md

     - Native Mobile Apps
     - Native Destop Apps
 - Schematics is a workflow tool for the modern web; it can apply transforms to your project, such as create a new component, or updating your code to fix breaking changes in a dependency.
 Or maybe you want to add a new configuration option or framework to an existing project.
+- Decorators are functions that modify JavaScript classes.
+Angular defines a number of decorators that attach specific kinds of metadata to classes, so that the system knows what those classes mean and how they should work.

 ```
 // The compilation flow when starting angular project